JosephPScott/Hydrogen-S-state-2-photon/README.md

 # Hydrogen-S-state-2-photon
 These modules contain functions relating to the calculations and figures presented in ["Trap induced broadening in a potential hydrogen lattice clock"](https://arxiv.org/abs/2309.03753).

 The code covers the calculation of A.C. polarisability (including functions for finding S to S magic wavelenegths), and off-resonance atom-photon scattering rates of hydrogen S states in a linearly polarised, monochromatic, optical field.
-These terms are separated into radial and angular components: the radial parts are calculated via implicit summation over a basis of radial Sturmian functions, while angular parts are calculated analytically (see the appendices of ["Trap induced broadening in a potential hydrogen lattice clock"](https://arxiv.org/abs/2309.03753) for details).
+These terms are separated into radial and angular components: the radial parts are calculated via implicit summation over a basis of radial Sturmian functions, while angular parts are calculated analytically (see the appendices of [the paper](https://arxiv.org/abs/2309.03753) for details).

 In addition to these calculations, this code contains a number of functions used to produce plots and check the stability of calculations.